Capacity: 49,000 (all seated)

 Comment on getting away from the ground after the game:

 The buses back to the car park are located behind the North Stand - come out the ground and head towards the main road you'll more than likely see a queue of people already waiting.
+We didn't have to wait long and we were back at the car park in good time.

 Summary of overall thoughts of the day out: